-Questions about UTC's current Primary Prevention Programs should be directed to the Title IX Coordinator, the Deputy Title IX Coordinator for Students, or the UTC Center for Women & Gender Equity.
+Questions about UTC's current Primary Prevention Programs should be directed to the Title IX Coordinator, the Deputy Title IX Coordinator for Students, or the UTC Women's Center.

 B. Primary Awareness Programs

 UTC implements comprehensive, intentional, and integrated community-wide or audience-specific programming, initiatives, and strategies that increase audience knowledge and share information and resources to prevent Prohibited Conduct, promote safety, and reduce the perpetration of Prohibited Conduct.